 Kuma, where the Watanabe estate is located, is famous as a tea-producing region.
 The plants enjoy the plentifuly sun and rainfall, while the rolling hills keep the soil drained.
 Flowing through the area is the untamed Kuma River, considered one of the "big three" rapids in Japan.
 The district's largest city is Hitoyoshi, known as Kyushu's "little Kyoto" and containing many tea wholesalers, shops, and even green tea confectionaries.

 In both areas, frequent fog and clouds shade the tea plants from too much direct sunlight and allow them to grow slowly.
 The long, cold winters allow the plants to stay dormant longer and retain plenty of nutrients in their roots, trunks, and branches.
 When the warmth of spring arrives, the new buds have plenty of nutrients on which to draw and grow into vibrant, healthy leaves.
 These perfect conditions for tea are also similar to those in the Himalayan foothills where the tea plant, Camellia sinensis, is believed to have first evolved.
 The result is richly flavorful tea with a bright, flowery aroma.

 Mellow Monk® and the environment

-Mellow Monk® Green Teas is certified by Co-Op America as a green business and is listed in the organization's National Green Pages.
-This certification represents our dedication to dealing fairly and directly with family-owned and -operated tea artisans and our dedication to environmental responsibility — theirs and ours.
+Mellow Monk® Green Teas is dedicated to dealing fairly and directly with family-owned and -operated tea artisans and our dedication to environmental responsibility — theirs and ours.